aio-libs/aiokafka/docs/consumer.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^

 By default Consumer will fetch from all partitions, effectively giving these partitions the same priority.
-However in some cases you would want for some partitions to have higher priority (say they have more lag and you want to catch up).
+However in some cases, you would want for some partitions to have higher priority (say they have more lag and you want to catch up).
 For example::